Achievable logoAchievable logo

 • Trade on exchanges

-Similar to how stock options typically involve 100 shares per contract, futures contracts cover transactions of a specified number of units depending on the commodity in the future.
-For example, a milk futures contracts cover the delivery of 200,000 pounds of milk.
-Every milk futures contract covers the same amount of milk to be delivered.
-This demonstrates how futures contracts are standardized.
+Like stock options, which typically represent 100 shares per contract, futures contracts cover a specified number of units based on the commodity.
+For example, a milk futures contract covers the delivery of 200,000 pounds of milk.
+Every milk futures contract covers the same amount, which is what it means for futures to be standardized.

 Futures contract for 20 tons of live cattle at $3.